chandralala/chandralala.github.io/Salmon.md

 # Spring Chinook Salmon and Runoff Risk in Oregon
 Salmon are an essential fish with great cultural, economic, and ecological significance to the Pacific Northwest.
 They are a migratory fish that rely on rivers throughout the state.
-Because of this, contamination from runoff into river streams pose great risks to salmon habitats.
+Because of this, contamination from runoff into streams pose great risks to salmon habitats.
 <br>
 <br>
 This project was completed to explore runoff risk for the Spring Chinook Salmon river habitats.
 The risk factors that were considered are landcover and impervious surface cover.